robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the main principle behind REST resource identification?

-A) Resources are identified by SQL queries
+- A. Resources are identified by SQL queries
-B) Resources are identified by URIs
+- B. Resources are identified by URIs
-C) Resources are identified by object references
+- C. Resources are identified by object references
-D) Resources are identified by database keys
+- D. Resources are identified by database keys

 ### Back
 **Correct Answer**: B